solenedel/coding-challenges/Problem-2/Problem-2.md

 Looping through the directions (N,S,E,W) can be done with a simple for loop, and the overall room checking and counting process can be done recursively.

-NOTE: when one door of a room is changed from closed to open, the same change must ba epplied to the adjacent room on the other side of the door.
+NOTE: when one door of a room is changed from closed to open, the same change must be applied to the adjacent room on the other side of the door.
+For example if the robot has just opened the North door of a room and moved into the next room, the new room's South door must now be marked as opened.

 ## To check: